xonq/tutorials/funannotate.md

 ### 1. Soft-mask assembly.
 Compile an [assembly](https://gitlab.com/xonq/tutorials/-/blob/master/assembly.md) and [RepeatModeler](https://gitlab.com/xonq/tutorials/-/blob/master/repeatmodeler.md) library fasta - `$OME-families.fa`

-##### - Soft mask the assembly by lowercasing masked nucleotides from the repeat library:
+##### - soft-mask the assembly by using RepeatMasker to lowercase masked nucleotides from the RepeatModeler library
 ```
-funannotate mask -i YOUR/ASSEMBLY -o OUTPUT/MASKED_ASSEMBLY_NAME -l YOUR/REPEATMODELER/$OME-families.fa
+funannotate mask -i YOUR/ASSEMBLY -m repeatmodeler -l YOUR/REPEAT_LIBRARY.fa -o OUTPUT/MASKED_ASSEMBLY
 ```
-NOTE - access the container to run the command; you will not need to submit an OSC job
+NOTE - the container needs to be active and sourced

 <br />